 Lenihan has a track record of leading large, complex organizations and functions through change.
 Most recently, Lenihan had oversight of the financial and strategic operations for Lilly's Emerging Markets division, including responsibility for the division’s annual and strategic planning exercises.
 Prior to that he held leadership roles as the finance director of Lilly’s Insulin API manufacturing plants in Indianapolis and the director of Global Travel & Meetings for the company.

 Lenihan earned his undergraduate degree in Management from the Krannert School of Management at Purdue University, magna cum laude, in 2000.
-He earned his M.B.A. in Finance, Marketing, and Biotechnology from the Kellogg School of Management at Northwestern University in 2008.
+He earned his Master of Business Administration in Finance, Marketing, and Biotechnology from the Kellogg School of Management at Northwestern University in 2008.

 Elizabeth A. McGraw, currently serves as general counsel for Elanco Animal Health, a division of Eli Lilly and Company.
 McGraw leads a global team of legal professionals, with responsibilities for the legal affairs of Elanco around the world.
-Before assuming her current role, McGraw was the General Patent Counsel for Elanco for over five years, managing the global Intellectual Property portfolio for Elanco Animal Health, where she gained experience in product life-cycle planning, transactional work, and antitrust issues.
+Before assuming her current role, McGraw was the general patent counsel for Elanco for over five years, managing the global Intellectual Property portfolio for Elanco Animal Health, where she gained experience in product life-cycle planning, transactional work, and antitrust issues.
 Prior to joining Elanco, McGraw practiced as an in-house patent counsel for Eli Lilly and Company in Indianapolis for over 14 years, where she gained experience in global patent portfolio and exclusivity creation and managed the international patent litigation associated with gemcitabine.
-McGraw received her J.D. from the McKinney School of Law at Indiana University in 2002, and earned her B.S. in chemistry from Ball State University in 1993.
+McGraw received her Juris Doctor from the McKinney School of Law at Indiana University in 2002, and earned her Bachelor of Science in Chemistry from Ball State University in 1993.
 McGraw is a native of Indiana and resides with her family in Indianapolis.

 Prior to this, Aaron Schacht held a role of global brand development leader – Pain in Lilly Biomedicines.
 He was the global leader for product development and commercialization activities for LY2951742 – Lilly’s novel CGRP neutralizing antibody – a new potential treatment for prevention of Migraine and Cluster Headache.
 In 2012, Schacht joined Lilly Biomedicines as senior advisor – Strategy & Business Development for Lilly BioMedicines.
 His responsibilities included oversight of Therapeutic Strategy development, R&D Portfolio Management, and Business Development for Lilly BioMedicines – Lilly’s largest business unit.